 See Postgraduate Study

-My research focuses on the social and intellectual history of the ancient world, with particular attention to ethics and to the histories of ancient Israel and Judah.
-Most recently I have been working on The Making of Israel: Cultural Diversity in the Southern Levant and the Formation of Ethnic Identity in Deuteronomy, focusing especially on the relationship between ethics, ethnic identity, and theology.
-The monograph presents the southern Levant during the seventh century BCE as a major period for the formation of Israelite ethnic identity, challenging the scholarly paradigm which dates biblical texts with identity concerns to the exilic and post-exilic periods as well as scholarship which limits pre-exilic identity concerns to Josianic nationalism.
-The argument analyses the archaeological material from the southern Levant during Iron Age II, then drew on anthropological research to argue for an ethnic response to economic, political, and cultural change.
-The volume concludes with an investigation into identity issues in Deuteronomy, highlighting centralisation and exclusive Yahwism as part of the deuteronomic formulation of Israelite ethnic identity.
+My interest in the historical and theological context of ethical mandates led to The Making of Israel: Cultural Diversity in the Southern Levant and the Formation of Ethnic Identity in Deuteronomy (Brill, 2014), focussing especially on the relationship between ethics, ethnic identity and theology.
+I argued that the southern Levant during the seventh century BCE was a major period for the formation of Israelite ethnic identity, challenging scholarship which dates biblical texts with identity concerns to the exilic and post-exilic periods as well as scholarship which limits pre-exilic identity concerns to Josianic nationalism.
+The argument analysed the archaeological material from the southern Levant during Iron Age II, then drew on anthropological research to argue for an ethnic response to the economic, political and cultural change of this period.
+The volume concluded with an investigation into identity issues in Deuteronomy, highlighting centralisation and exclusive Yahwism as part of the deuteronomic formulation of Israelite ethnic identity.

-Out of this work on Deuteronomy has also come another monograph, Israel and the Assyrians: Deuteronomy, the Succession Treaty of Esarhaddon, and the Nature of Subversion, which challenges the widely accepted theory that Deuteronomy, especially in chapters 13 and 28, is a subversive literary reception of the Succession Treaty of Esarhaddon (also known as the Vassal Treaty of Esarhaddon, and the Nature of Subversion (Society of Biblical Literature, 2014) I challenged this theory, arguing that the evidence for such a relationship between Deuteronomy and the Succession Treaty is wholly inadequate.
-I also rejected the suggestion that Deuteronomy constitutes a subversive appropriation of Assyrian concepts of political loyalty more generally.
-The book draws on theories of adaptation and allusion to provide the theoretical foundation for a discussion of subversion and its detection, arguing that the book cannot have been intended to evoke the Assyrian treaty and loyalty oath traditions.
-In doing so it stakes a claim in one of the most contentious sub-fields in the discipline.
+In the midst of my work on Israelite ethnic identity and the book of Deuteronomy, I had cause to reflect on the widely accepted theory that Deuteronomy, especially in chapters 13 and 28, is a subversive literary reception of the Succession Treaty of Esarhaddon.
+In Israel and the Assyrians: Deuteronomy, the Succession Treaty of Esarhaddon, and the Nature of Subversion (Society of Biblical Literature, 2014) I challenged this theory, arguing that the evidence for such a relationship between Deuteronomy and the Succession Treaty is wholly inadequate.
+I also rejected the suggestion that Deuteronomy is a subversive appropriation of more general Assyrian concepts of political loyalty.
+To achieve this I drew on theories of adaptation and allusion, providing the theoretical foundation for a discussion of subversion and its detection and staking my claim in one of the most contentious areas of the discipline.
 The argument undermines a major touchstone for the pre-exilic dating of Deuteronomy as well as problematising the Israelites' relationship with the Assyrian empire more widely.
 For more on how I reached these conclusions, see here.